 |Is it approved?||Hypnotherapeutic treatment has been approved by the BMA (British Medical Association) as a form of ‘orthodox’ practice (as opposed to complementary or alternative medicine) for over 70 years.||Widely supported by the BMA and NHS.|

 |Where can I find out more information?||I offer a free 15 minute consultation which you can book here||There’s a nice 2 minute video on mindfulness here|

 So what is it that you are looking for?

-I hope the comparison of Hypnotherapy and Mindfulness is useful and gives you an insight into both practices.
+I hope the comparison of hypnotherapy and mindfulness is useful and gives you an insight into both.
 It might be that you are reading this because you want to manage your own mental state better.
 I just want you to know that there are lots of ways you can manage your own mental state and it is important for you to do so.
-You help prevent or help depression or anxiety Yes, really!
+You can really deal with depression or anxiety.
+Yes, really!

 I would love to discuss any questions you may have about using mindfulness or hypnosis to help you in your life.
 Please book your free 15 minute chat here.